Sabkhat al-Jabbul: Resource use

-Primary uses of the area include tourism, waterfowl hunting, livestock grazing on the surrounding steppe and salt extraction.
+Primary uses of the area include waterfowl hunting, livestock grazing on the surrounding steppe and salt extraction.
 Al-Jubbul is the major source of salt in Syria, other sources include Lake Jayrud, Rif Dimashq Governorate, to the northeast of Damascus and Lake Khatuniyah (Khatunia), Al-Hasakah Governorate, to the northeast of Al-Hasakah, near the village of Al Hawi and the Iraqi border.

+Use of salt

+Rock salt from Sabkhat al-Jabbul was used in the "salt rooms" at Sednaya Prison.
+The rooms were used as mortuaries to preserve the cadavers of deceased inmates in the absence of refrigerated morgues.